techman83/pjf.github.io/programming/_posts/2015-04-16-EventStreamr.md

 <!--more-->

 This week I presented at PLUG, a brief history of AV, PLUG's involvement with Linux Conf AU and EventStreamr.

+You can find EventStreamr on [GitHub](https://github.com/plugorgau/eventstreamr-station) and [CPAN](https://metacpan.org/pod/App::EventStreamr)